KerlynD/CUNY-to-Cal/README.md

 # The cuny-to-cal.zip file is ready for Chrome Web Store submission
 ```

-## 🔒 Privacy & Security

-- **No Data Collection**: The extension does not collect, store, or transmit any personal information
-- **Local Processing**: All schedule parsing and ICS generation happens in your browser
-- **No Network Requests**: The extension works completely offline after installation
-- **Minimal Permissions**: Only requests essential permissions (`activeTab`, `downloads`, `storage`)

-## 🐛 Troubleshooting

 ### Common Issues

 **Extension doesn't activate on CUNY pages**
-- Ensure you're on a supported page (Student Center Class Schedule or Schedule Builder)
+- Ensure you're on a supported page ( Schedule Builder)
 - Try refreshing the page
 - Check that the extension is enabled in `chrome://extensions/`